vuejs/v2.vuejs.org/source/guide/computed.md

 Now when you call `vm.fullName = 'John Doe'`, the setter will be invoked and `vm.firstName` and `vm.lastName` will be updated accordingly.

-Next, let's learn about [Class and Style Bindings](class-and-style.html).

-> The technical details behind how computed properties are updated are [discussed in another section](reactivity.html#Inside_Computed_Properties) dedicated to the reactivity system in Vue.js.
+The technical details behind how computed properties are updated are [discussed in another section](reactivity.html#Inside_Computed_Properties) dedicated to the reactivity system.